Nuitka/Nuitka/README.rst

    for x in [a, b, c]:
        something(x)

-Can be optimized into this:
+This can be optimized into this:

 .. code:: python